wilsonh4522/apcsa-freedom-project/blog/entry01.md

 * Continue using the Swift Playground app to learn more about C++
 * Watch more videos
 * Play in the Swift Playground to test code by looking at the documentation at swift website
+* Figure out some features of my app